jzenn/beamer-minima-slides/README.md

 - highlighting options (block, stripe)
 - a highlighting page

-Altering the three colors `lightgray`, `darkgray` and `grey` in the file `beamercolorthememinima.sty` gives an opportunity to adapt the slides easily to other color schemes.
+Altering the three colors `lightgray`, `darkgray` and `gray` in the file `beamercolorthememinima.sty` gives an opportunity to adapt the slides easily to other color schemes.

-Three exemplary color schemes [grey](https://jzenn.github.io/projects/minima-slides-examples), [blue](https://jzenn.github.io/projects/minima-slides-examples) and [red](https://jzenn.github.io/projects/minima-slides-examples) are
+Three exemplary color schemes [gray](https://jzenn.github.io/projects/minima-slides-examples), [blue](https://jzenn.github.io/projects/minima-slides-examples) and [red](https://jzenn.github.io/projects/minima-slides-examples) are
 provided for inspection.

 ---